aiidateam/aiida-tutorials/docs/sections/data/groups.md

 ```

-This feature is also particularly useful in the verdi shell:
+This feature is also particularly useful in the `verdi shell`:

 ```{code-block} ipython